civicrm/civicrm-user-guide/docs/website-integration/integrating-with-drupal.md

 so the RBA staff checks the boxes next to those three Membership Statuses.*

 1.
-Under **Expired Status** select the Membership Status that will revoke the Drupal Role from the user. *Example: RBA wants to make sure that any user who's membership expires or cancels their membership has their access to the member-only website content revoked, so the RBA staff checks the boxes next to Expired and Canceled.*
+Under **Expired Status** select the Membership Status that will revoke the Drupal Role from the user. *Example: RBA wants to make sure that any user whose membership expires or who cancels their membership has their access to the member-only website content revoked, so the RBA staff checks the boxes next to Expired and Canceled.*

 1.
 Click on **Add Association Rule** when you are finished configuring your new association rule.

 1.
 The page will reload, and you should see the message "Your Association Rule has been added."

 1.
 Repeat steps 1-8 to add all necessary association rules for your organization.
 Once you have finished adding all of your association rules, move on to step 10.

 1.
 Click on the tab **Manually Synchronize**

 1.
 Click on **Synchronize CiviMember Membership Types to Drupal Roles Now**.
 This will put your new CiviMember Role Sync Association Role immediately into effect.